iiijjjii/zsw.ca/index.md

 * Willingness to take ownership and responsibility of projects and tasks
 * Possess solid organizational skills
-* Familiarity with the Linux environment (eg bash, cli utils, vim, git) would be plus
+* Familiarity with the Linux environment (eg bash, cli utils, vim, git) would be a plus
-* Familiarity with any of python, php, javascript, css, magento or web2py would be a plus
+* Familiarity with any of python, php, javascript, HTML, CSS, magento or web2py would be a plus
 * [Location:](/questions.html#address) north west Guelph, Ontario